jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 Here:

 - like_comment is the operation name.
-Lines describing the operation of *like a comment* has just 2 fields: the operation name, and the id the of comment which is being liked.
+Lines describing the operation of *like a comment* has just 2 fields (separated by spaces): the operation name, and the id the of comment which is being liked.
 - Ugzsyj0jivPUQdfy_Y94AaABAg.0.1.5.8.888 is the id of the comment which is being liked.

-4. delete comments
+4. delete comment

 A line which starts with the string *delete_comment" means this line describes the operation of "delete a comment".
 Here is an example: